 - ½ teaspoon pepper

 - 1 lemon sliced

-- Heat olive oil in large skillet over medium-high heat.
-Season chicken with salt and pepper.
+- Heat olive oil in a large nonstick skillet over medium-high heat.
+Season chicken with salt and pepper evenly on both sides.

 - Garnish with parsley and serve.